jclarktennis/jclarktennis.github.io/_posts/2019-08-23-Computer-Build.markdown

     of this is that your ears don't get hot from several hours of use in a row.
 The only downside that I've experienced is that you can hear all of the sounds happening around you.
 Living on a busy street in NYC amplifies this effect, but I think it's worth it compared to having to take the headset off frequently.
 	Additionally, the microphone is *amazing*.
-My friend Sam recommended this headset to me, and his voice sounds like he's sitting next to me when we talk online.
+My friend recommended this headset to me, and his voice sounds like he's sitting next to me when we talk online.

 ## Setting up everything in my room